The Best Design Project Management Software Shortlist

 Best for a highly flexible and customizable solution

-Unlike more traditional project management platforms, Miro is truly a blank canvas that can be configured in a ton of different ways.
-It also comes with a large bank of templates for agile workflows, roadmaps and strategy planning, brainstorm sessions, and various other use cases.
-It's a highly flexible solution that's well suited to the needs of design teams who may work differently and require less rigid structures for their planning.
+Miro also comes with a large bank of templates for agile workflows, roadmaps and strategy planning, brainstorm sessions, and various other use cases.
+Overall, it's a highly flexible solution that's well suited to the needs of design teams who may need a customizable workspace that accommodates diverse working styles and schedules.

 The software integrates with other workplace tools like Zoom, Microsoft Teams, Slack, Google Workspace, Asana, monday.com, Jira, Dropbox, OneDrive, Notion, Airtable, ClickUp, and Unito, among others.
 A free plan is available and paid plans start from $10 per user per month.